Acrylic Nail Brush Sizes – How To Choose

 What Size Acrylic Nail Brush Is Best For Beginners?

-If you’re just starting out and don’t want to invest in a whole kit, you could just start with one brush.
 As a beginner, you want a brush that’s on the smaller side, but we don’t recommend going with the smallest one available.

 A size 8 is usually a great starting point for beginners.
 In fact, many nail techs start out using that exact size in beauty school.

-As a beginner, you should try to get a natural kolinsky brush, such as this one.
-With a brush like that, you’ll be able to learn the correct technique and get good results as you learn.
+With a brush like that, you’ll be able to learn the correct technique and get good results, as you know.

-Many professionals stick with the first brush they learned, so it’s not unusual to see veteran nail techs using their size 8 long after they’re out of training.
-It’s a versatile size that works for most situations.
+Many professionals stick with the first brush they learned, so it’s not unusual to see veteran nail technicians using their size 8 long after they’ve completed their training.

 And if you ever decide to move up a few sizes to speed up your work, it’s pretty easy to make the switch from a size 8 to something bigger.